 At GCSE the department has for many years run a Business Studies course which has catered for over 40 students in any one year for all abilities.
-From September 2009 this course is changing to keep up to date with changes in the Business World, focusing on Entrepreneur activities and Setting up new businesses.
+From September 2017 this course is changing to keep up to date with changes in the Business World.

 At Key Stage 5 the department currently runs the following courses:

-The two year AQA Business Studies is a GCE course which allows students to develop a wide range of skills and learn in depth about the many functions of a business and how they interact with each other and the external environment.
+The two year AQA Business GCE course allows students to develop a wide range of skills and learn in depth about the many functions of a business and how they interact with each other and the external environment.
 Assessment is completely exam based and is designed for those students who are interested in pursuing business at university and as a future career.

 AQA Accounting is also offered at AS and A2.
 The course covers financial and management accounting and prepares students for a career in finance or accounting.
 Topics covered include Sole trader and Partnership trading accounts, limited company accounts, double entry bookkeeping, and ratio analysis.

 From September 2017 we have offered AQA A Level Economics (7136).
 Students apply economic theory to support analysis of current economic problems and issues, students will then learn to discuss the inter-relationships between microeconomics and macroeconomics.

 Students are encouraged to engage with enterprise activities throughout the year; raising money for charity.
 We take a group of A Level students to the BASE Competition, which is a national competition entered by 500 schools.
 In June 2015, one St Edward's team won the London heats and attended the national final in Birmingham.